 You can also propagate directly into a moist mix of perlite and coco coir, which sometimes produces stronger roots that transition to soil more easily.
 Either method works; water propagation just lets you watch the process, which is satisfying in its own right.

-Giving Her Something to Climb
+Giving It Something to Climb

 A hanging basket is the other popular option, letting the vines spill downward in long, leafy cascades.
 Both work beautifully.
 It comes down to the look you’re going for and the space you have.